The Punisher (2004 film): Critical response

-The Punisher was released via Blu-ray Disc on June 27, 2006, and 4K UHD on September 25, 2018, both only including the theatrical cut.

 Accolades

 Mark Chadwick won "Best Fire Stunt" at the Taurus World Stunt Awards.
-Several other crew members were nominated for work on the film: Donna Evans for Best Overall Stunt by a Stunt Woman, Gary M. Hymes for Best Stunt Coordinator or 2nd Unit Director, and Keii Johnston and Dane Farwell for Best Work with a Vehicle.
+Several other crew members were nominated for work on the film: Donna Evans for Best Overall Stunt by a Stunt Woman, Gary M. Hymes for Best Stunt Coordinator or Second Unit Director, and Keii Johnston and Dane Farwell for Best Work with a Vehicle.

 The Punisher was also nominated for a Prism Award in the Wide Release Feature Film category.